thomasesmith/vw-car-net-api/README.md

   "max_charge_current": "max"
 }
 ````
-> The values that the API will accept for "max_charge_current" probably differ for everyone depending on your vehicle, but I happen to know that with the 2016 eGolf SE (w/ the optional DC Fast Charging package) the acceptable values of "max_charge_current" are "5", "10", "13", and "max"
+> The values that the API will accept for "max_charge_current" probably differ depending on your vehicle, but I happen to know that for the 2016 eGolf SE (w/ the optional DC Fast Charging package) the acceptable values of "max_charge_current" are 5, 10, 13, and "max".
 #### Response
 ````
 (TODO)
 ````

 ### Turning On/Off Climate Control and Adjusting Target Temperature
-If your vehicle is plugged in, or if you have "unplugged_climate_control_enabled" set to "true" you can adjust the climate control too.
+If your vehicle is plugged in, or if you have "unplugged_climate_control_enabled" set to "true" you can adjust the climate control with the API.
 #### Request
 ````
 PUT https://cns.vw.com/mps/v1/vehicles/{YOUR ACCOUNT NUMBER}/status/climate